 - Warm corn or flour tortillas, lime wedges, diced onion, fresh cilantro, and avocado, for serving

 Place dried ancho and guajillo chiles on a microwave-safe plate and microwave until pliable and toasty-smelling, 10 to 20 seconds.
-Transfer to the jar of a blender and add chipotle peppers, orange juice, lime juice, olive oil, soy sauce, fish sauce, garlic, cilantro, cumin seed, coriander seed, and brown sugar.
+Transfer to the jar of a blender and add chipotle peppers, orange juice, lime juice, olive oil, soy sauce, fish sauce, brown sugar, cilantro, garlic, cumin seed, and coriander seed.
 Blend until a smooth sauce has formed, about 1 minute.
 Season to taste with salt.
 Transfer half of the salsa to a large bowl and the other half to a sealed container.
 Set aside the sealed container in the refrigerator.

 Add an extra 2 teaspoons of salt to the salsa in the bowl.
 It should taste slightly saltier than is comfortable to taste.
 Add 1 piece of steak to bowl and turn to coat.
 Transfer to a gallon-sized zipper-lock bag with the top folded over to prevent excess sauce and meat juices from contaminating the seal.
-Repeat with remaining steak, adding it all to the same bag.
-Pour any excess marinade over the steak.
+Repeat with remaining steaks, adding them all to the same bag.
+Pour any excess marinade over the steaks.
 Squeeze all air out of the bag and seal.
-Refrigerate for at least 3 hours and up to overnight.
+Refrigerate for at least 3 hours or up to 12 hours.

-Remove steak from marinade and wipe off excess.
+Remove steaks from marinade and wipe off excess.
 Place directly over the hot side of the grill.
 If using a gas grill, cover; if using a charcoal grill, leave exposed.
-Cook, turning occasionally, until steak is well charred on outside and center registers 110°F on an instant-read thermometer, 5 to 10 minutes total.
+Cook, turning occasionally, until steaks are well charred on outside and center registers 110°F (43°C) on an instant-read thermometer, 5 to 10 minutes total.
 Transfer to a cutting board and allow to rest for 5 minutes.
 Slice thinly against the grain and serve immediately, passing extra salsa, lime wedges, avocado, onions, cilantro, and tortillas on the side.